 The Santa Ynez Band of Mission Indians (Chumash/Tribe) has requested the Bureau of Indian Affairs (BIA) take approximately 1,427.78 acres into trust.
-In addition to the comments Stand Up For California has already submitted, we wish to adopt and incorporate, by this reference, the comments submitted by the County of Santa Barbara on October 7, 2013, with respect to the Environmental Assessment (EA) for the proposed acquisition.
-These comments are important and should be fully addressed when evaluating the EA and considering the Chumash application.
+In addition to the comments Stand Up For California has already submitted on October 17, 2013 regarding the Fee to Trust Application, we wish to adopt and incorporate, by this reference, the comments submitted by the County of Santa Barbara on October 7, 2013, with respect to the Environmental Assessment (EA) and the County of Santa Barbara October 31, 2013 comments on the Fee to Trust Application for the proposed acquisition.
+These comments are important and should be fully addressed when evaluating the EA and considering the Chumash Fee to Trust Application.